How to Become a Correctional Nurse

 Correctional Nurse Salary

-The average corrections nurse salary is $64,325 per year.
+The average corrections nurse salary is $95,700 per year (for an RN).
 Keep in mind that wages can vary based on experience, location, and the specific facility in which you work.
+For example, if you work as an RN in a federal prison, your correctional nurse salary coincides with your grade, from GS-05 (entry level) to GS-10 (experienced).
+Learn more about federal pay grades.

 Find the Right Workplace for Your Interests